 GAMSOC is a project about gambling in Europe.
-It explores how regulations and technologies are framing a diversity of gambling products and behaviours across geographical, legal, historical and conceptual boundaries.
-Within the field of gambling studies, the impact of regulations and technologies has been underexplored in favour of a focus on quantifying and categorizing gamblers and gambling activities within national boundaries.
-The project addresses this imbalance.
-For this purpose, it uses an anthropological approach which is more sensitive to cultural factors and the way particular gambling activities are shaped locally throughout Europe.
-The variety of social contexts is highlighted through the study of four distinctive case studies that will be combined systematically.
+It explores how regulations and technologies frame a diversity of gambling products and behaviours across different sorts of boundaries.
+The field of 'gambling studies' tends to focus on quantifying and categorizing gamblers and gambling activities within national boundaries.
+This project explores how gambling is produced, including regulation and technologies.
+It uses anthropological fieldwork to explore the ways in which particular gambling activities are shaped locally, throughout Europe and the rest of the world.

-GAMSOC is funded by the European Research Council under under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement n° 263443.
-It started in January 2011 and it is due to end in December 2014.
-It is hosted at Goldsmiths, University of London within the anthropology department.
-The principal investigator is Professor Rebecca Cassidy.
+GAMSOC was funded by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement n° 263443.
+It started in January 2011 and ended in July 2015.
+It was hosted at Goldsmiths, University of London within the anthropology department.
+The principal investigator was Professor Rebecca Cassidy.